Legacy (Star Trek: The Next Generation): Plot

-To find the hostages, Chief Engineer Geordi La Forge (LeVar Burton) suggests using the crashed escape pod's instruments; Ishara recommends that she beam separately to a nearby location as a distraction, because her implanted proximity device will set off the Alliance's alarms.
+To find the hostages, Chief Engineer Geordi La Forge (LeVar Burton) suggests using the crashed escape pod's instruments; Ishara recommends that she beam separately to a nearby location as a distraction, because her implanted proximity sensor will set off the Alliance's alarms.
 The crew executes the plan, but Ishara is wounded in the attempt.
 Riker rescues her, and is impressed by her bravery.
-Later, Ishara privately tells Hayne "It's working."

-When the Enterprise receives a message from the Alliance announcing that they are preparing to kill the Arcos crew, Picard's crew decides to execute Ishara's proposed rescue plan: Dr. Crusher (Gates McFadden) removes Ishara's proximity device, which she gives to Data as a memento.
+When the Enterprise receives a message that the Alliance intends to kill the Arcos crew, Picard agrees to execute Ishara's proposed rescue plan: Dr. Crusher (Gates McFadden) removes Ishara's proximity device, which she gives to Data as a memento.
 Riker leads an away team to the planet, where they rescue the hostages, but Ishara disappears in the confusion.
-Data finds her trying to disable the Alliance security grid; Ishara reveals that a large Coalition force is just outside the Alliance perimeter waiting to attack.
-Data concludes that all her interaction with the crew was a ploy.
-Riker arrives to distract Ishara just as she fires at Data, who dodges and then stuns her and reverses her attempted sabotage.
+Data finds her trying to disable the Alliance security grid to allow a nearby Coalition force to attack.
+Data concludes that her interaction with the crew was a ploy.
+Riker arrives, distracting Ishara as she fires at Data, who dodges and then stuns her and reverses her attempted sabotage.
 Riker notes that her phaser was set to kill.

-With the away team and Ishara back aboard the Enterprise, Hayne demands that Picard return Ishara and challenges his jurisdiction.
+With the away team back aboard the Enterprise, Hayne demands that Picard return Ishara.
 While Riker argues that they have cause to hold her for firing on two Starfleet officers, Picard decides to allow her to leave.
 As Data escorts her to the transporter room, Ishara claims he was the closest thing she had to a friend.
-Data considers his relationships with both Ishara and Tasha, as the Enterprise departs.
+Later, Data is puzzled to realize that, although she betrayed his trust, he misses her.